Winter 2024 Class Schedule

 English 283 | Introduction to Literature and the Environment (Historical Breadth Pre-1830) | Shannon and Wolff | MW 12:30-1:50, plus discussion section | |

 English 283 Introduction to Literature and the Environment (Historical Breadth Pre-1830)Course Description: How is it that the natural world has seemed to writers across time as both comforting and terrifying, a pastoral refuge or a dark threat?
 How have literary myths of a “green world” spurred us to think about what precisely separates “the human” from other worlds around us?
 Are humans a part of nature or an exception to it?
 How do our ideas about nature impose distinct worlds, with distinct rules and rights, on humans, nonhumans, and the places we cross paths, sometimes without knowing it?
 Tracking these questions through literary forms ranging from Edenic stories and origin myths to Shakespearean drama, Romantic poetry, the modernist novel, and science fiction, students in this course will unearth the unexamined grounds of “green” thought as it appears in literary environments (as well as film, mass media, and the popular imagination).
 The course will give students an introduction to the “environmental humanities” and a deep dive into the storied concept of “nature,” while offering an unusual and broad background on classic literary themes of belonging, justice/ethics, freedom, wilderness, and the everyday.
-Teaching Method: Lecture & Seminar Discussion.
-Evaluation: Seminar-style participation, quizzes, short papers, and final essay.
+Teaching Method: Lecture and seminar style participation.
+Evaluation Method: Class participation, short response papers, and an in class exam.
 Learning Objectives: In this introductory course, students will

 | ||||